Somtuzy/Somtuzy/README.md

 <p>
-When I'm not saving the world with my codes, I write and rap.
+When I'm not saving the world with my code, I write and rap.
 I love fun, games, sports, music, food, movies, and exciting people.
 I also love to travel and have random, yet, deep and meaningful conversations with people. 😁
 </p>